hashicorp/terraform-provider-azurerm/contributing/topics/guide-new-resource-vs-inline.md

 ## Separate resource

-While inlining might make a lot of sense for most properties, there are also good reasons to seperate it out.
+While inlining might make a lot of sense for many APIs, there are also good reasons to separate them out.
 These arguments may not be conclusive, but can help steer in the right direction.

 ### Category 1: the obvious new resource
 - It is a new resource with it's own lifecycle, own API endpoints (at least `Update` and `Delete`), it just feels natural to put it in a separate resource